alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 Our TTR equation will operate under a <i>ceteris paribus</i> assumption, i.e. all other factors outside of software engineers, their skill and their interactions with each other being held equal.

-This is intended as a framework for capacity planning nad explicitly stating the variables.
-Without a culture of self and peer assessment, and an awareness of known unknowns, it's not useful.

 <h2>Codebase Divided by Humans</h2>

-Before we get started adding complexities to the TTR equation, let's first observe the fact that one level of abstraction higher than the equation above, we arrive at:
+Before we get started adding more factors to the TTR equation, let's first observe the fact that one level of abstraction higher than the equation above, we arrive at:

 <img src="./CodeOverHuman.svg" alt="technical_ability" class="equation">